The Training/Workout Split 2min read

 The "Starting" Strength Split

 The standard linear progression prescribed by Starting Strength is a three day split.
 Typically done, on a Monday, Tuesday and Friday.
-With a rest day in between and two day rest after the the day cycle.
-It can be done on different days of the week, to better suit your schedule.
+With a rest day in between and two day rest at the end of the split.
+It can be done on different days of the week, to better suit your schedule but the typical split is made up of:

 |Day||Movement 1||Movement 2||Movement 3|